pharrisee/TheFrontLinuxServerInfo/README.md

 ## Installing

+##### Updated

-As of 14-Oct-2023 the "The Front Linux Server" Steam download is broken.
+As of 24-Oct-2023 the "The Front Linux Server" Steam download is ~~broken~~ *fixed*.
 What follows is a way to get a Linux server running despite the broken depot.
 This script will need to be changed if the depot is ever fixed.

-The real reason for this is that the depot for the Linux Server (2334201) is marked as a Windows depot rather than a Linux one, so the `app_update` command doesn't correctly get the files.

-It seems there is a way to force `steamcmd` to download the correct files by using `+@sSteamCmdForcePlatformType windows` to tell steam to get the linux files correctly.
+~~It seems there is a way to force `steamcmd` to download the correct files by using `+@sSteamCmdForcePlatformType windows` to tell steam to get the linux files correctly.
 Making the update Script not only easier to read but much more efficient.
-It will only download when there is an actual update.
+It will only download when there is an actual update.~~

 ### Getting the correct files